eflautt/ga-data-science/lessons/lesson-7/readme.md

 0.0
 ```

-With the opposite scenario from above having a mean squared error of 8:
+While the opposite scenario should have a mean squared error of 8:

 ```python
 from sklearn import metrics